miketropi/optstack/documents/DESIGN-PRESET-FIELD.md

 ## Custom Group Specimens

 By default, custom groups display a generic property grid in the editor.
-You can register a custom **specimen component** to provide a rich visual preview — like the built-in heading specimens showing H1–H6 type scale, or button specimens showing rendered buttons.
+You can register a custom **specimen component** to provide a rich visual preview — like the built-in heading specimen showing H1–H6 type scale, or button specimens showing rendered buttons.

 ### Registering a Specimen (JavaScript)